Twelve Signs Your Dog is Pregnant

 - Some dogs may become more affectionate and seek owner's attention more.

-While these signs may be subtle, some experienced breeders are able to detect them because they deal with pregnant dogs often.
+While several signs of pregnancy in dogs may be subtle, some experienced breeders may be able to detect them readily because they deal with pregnant dogs often.
 However, the only way to know for sure as mentioned earlier, is to have your vet confirm pregnancy.
-There are 4 ways for a vet to confirm pregnancy in your dog:
+This is important because if your dog is truly pregnant, you need to start feeding her a specific food.
+There are four ways for a vet to confirm pregnancy in your dog:

-- After 25 days, the puppy's heartbeats may be heard via stethoscope.
+- After approximately 25 days, the puppy's heartbeats may be heard via stethoscope by your veterinarian.

 As seen, there are various signs that may confirm or rule out your dog's pregnancy.
-While physical cues may be hard to detect and not much reliable, your veterinarian is ultimately the only and best source.
+While physical cues may be hard to detect and not much reliable, your veterinarian is ultimately the only and best source to take away any guesswork.

 For further reading